Mean and standard deviation are two important metrics in Statistics.

 print("Mean of the sample is % s " % (statistics.mean(data)))

-Let’s write our function to calculate mean.
+Let’s write our function to calculate the mean and standard deviation in Python.

 def mean(data):